zonemaster/zonemaster/docs/public/specifications/tests/Address-TP/address02.md

 ## Scope
 Only the existence of a PTR record, or a record that resolves to a PTR record, is checked.
-Not the validity of said record.
-That is handled by other tests.
+Not the validity of said record, which is handled by other tests.

 ## Inputs